You might be surprised to learn that basil seeds are not just for the garden!

 - Relieves stress – a glass of water with basil seeds was shown to lower anxiety in several studies.

 - Reduces inflammation – basil seeds are loaded with plant compounds that help decrease inflammation.

 - Provides pain relief – A study published in the Journal of Bone Research and Reports shows that beta-caryophyllene (a compound present in basil seeds) has anti-arthritic properties because it blocks the release of pro-inflammatory compounds.
 This is also helpful for people who suffer from headaches and IBS.

 - Boosts bone health because the seeds are loaded with minerals, including iron, potassium, copper, calcium, manganese, and magnesium

 How To Use Basil Seeds

 Soak the seeds in water for about 15 minutes until they swell to twice their size, then add them to recipes.
-One tablespoon of seeds in 1/2 cup water is considered a serving.
+Two teaspoons of seeds in 1/2 cup water are considered a serving.
 You’ll find basil seeds swell faster and become larger than chia seeds.

 People on blood-pressure-lowering drugs or diabetes drugs should double-check with their doctors before starting any basil supplements as they may lower blood pressure and blood sugar.

 Packages of basil seeds, or sabja seeds, are similar in price to chia seeds and can be found online or in most health food stores.
 We recommend high-quality, organic seeds such as those available at Zen Basil.